fagia/gitlab-playground/README.md

 #### Configure a GitLab CI group runner

+In order to run CI/CD jobs, GitLab needs to have runners.
+There are various type of runners and you can get a deeper understanding of the available options here: https://docs.gitlab.com/ce/ci/runners/README.html.
+In this session we will leverage a *docker group runner*.

+A *docker runner* executes it's job inside a docker image, in our case we will setup a docker in docker execution by running the job inside a docker image ('docker in docker').

+A *group runner* is a runner that can be picked up by any job of any project that belongs to the group which the runner is associated to (as long as the runner is configured to run for any tag or the job is marked with a matching tag).

 Visit the 'tech-lunch' group's CI/CD settings section: http://gitlab.session1.techlunch.com:9980/groups/tech-lunch/-/settings/ci_cd, expand 'Runners' section and copy the registration token, then run the following command after having relaced *GROUP-TOKEN-HERE* with the value you've just copied:

     REGISTRATION_TOKEN=GROUP-TOKEN-HERE